gpwolfe/zns_corpus/readme.rst

-This project is intended as a practice exercise in web scraping and natural language processing, with the end goal of creating a useful corpus from the content of he website of ZNS Bahamas.
+This project is intended as a practice exercise in web scraping and natural language processing, with the end goal of creating a useful corpus from the content of the website of ZNS Bahamas.

 make_site_text_to_df.py is being used to create a friendly, consistent web scraping object, usable by those with minimal Python experience.
 The site_text object